Autopolyploidy in Physcomitrium

 Bryophyte collections, forays and small floristic works

-I have collected more than 1,400 bryological collections from China, Ethiopia, France, Greece, Morocco, South Africa, Spain, Turkey and the United States of America (CA, CT, GA, SC, IA, IL, LA, MA, ME, NH, NV, WI), most of these specimens are kept at AUGIE, CONN and MAUAM.
+I have collected more than 1,400 bryological collections from China, Ethiopia, France, Greece, Morocco, South Africa, Spain, Turkey and the United States of America (CA, CT, GA, SC, IA, KS, IL, LA, MA, ME, NH, NV, OK, WI), most of these specimens are kept at AUGIE, CONN and MAUAM.

 I have contributed to different floristic notes published by the participants of the meetings of the Spanish Bryological Society (González Mancebo et al. 2007 Boletín de la Sociedad Española de Briología.
 30/31: 43-51; Elías et al., 2006 Boletín de la Sociedad Española de Briología.
 28: 25-31, etc); local floristic works (Villaverde et al. 2008 Boletín de la Sociedad Española de Briología.
 32/33: 21-29; Medina, N.G. et al. 2008 Boletín de la Sociedad Española de Briología.
 32/33: 1-7, etc) and mentored two unpublished B.Sc. theses focusing on the bryophyte flora of singular communities of the Spanish Central Range.